 - Cook apples with butter until soft.
 Stir in brown sugar and cook until sugar has dissolved.
 Cool completely.

-- Blend together 8 oz cream cheese, ¼ cup sugar, and ¼ cup sour cream, and 1 tsp vanilla extract.
+- Blend together 8 oz cream cheese, ¼ cup sugar, and ¼ cup sour cream, and 1 teaspoon vanilla extract.

 - Combine cream cheese mixture with apple filling.